tiayyba/CYT180_Lab7/index.md

 - Broken models due to missing values
 - Incorrect assumptions about normal vs malicious behavior

-This lab guides you through the full preprocessing pipeline from loading the data up to scaling, ensuring that you have a clean, trustworthy dataset ready for modeling in next lab.
+This lab guides you through the full preprocessing pipeline from loading data to scaling, ensuring that you have a clean, trustworthy dataset ready for modeling in next lab.

 ----